graphistry/graphistry-cli/docs/connector-management.md

-# Using the Connector Management Bash Script
+# Managed Connector CLI

+Graphistry-managed connectors simplify more secure secret management and automation patterns than storing credentionals as environment variables.
+This document describes REST-based remote management using a bash script.
+It walks through the needed secret management and configuration.
+The examples are for Databricks.

-You can manage Graphistry connectors using the CLI from a Graphistry server or remotely via the REST API.
-The serverside management scripts are easier to start with.
-For convenience, we include bash scripts for using the remote REST API via curl & Python.
+You can manage Louie connectors stored in Graphistry using the local console CLI from a Graphistry server or remotely via the REST API.
+The REST API is easier to start with.
+For convenience, we include bash scripts for using the remote REST API.
 Functionalities include creating, updating, deleting, getting, and listing connectors.

 ## Prerequisites